Sky Q: reviewed and explained

 |Sky Q 2TB||£199||Up to £99|

-Existing customers who don't have Sky+ Multiscreen but who opt for Sky Q Multiscreen when they upgrade will face the same setup charges as completely new customers - that is, £15 for the 1TB box, and £60 for the 2TB box.
+Existing customers who don't have Sky+ Multiscreen but who opt for Sky Q Multiscreen when they upgrade will face the same setup charges as completely new customers - that is, up to £20 for the 1TB box, and up to £60 for the 2TB box.

 The emphasis on Sky Q Multiscreen may seem unfair at first, but of the three big differences between Sky+ and Sky Q, two of them are intimately connected with the multiscreen option: the ability to stream content from one box to another, and the fact that on a monthly basis, having multiple Mini boxes costs the same as having one.